QUICK-GCP-LAB/2-Minutes-Labs-Solutions/Analyzing Findings with Security Command Center/Analyzing Findings with Security Command Center.md

 * Set the TABLE NAME to `old_findings`

-* Paste the following in Schema
+* Now paste in the following schema

 ```
 [